 - Bake for 20 – 22 minutes, or until the tops of the muffins begin to turn golden and a toothpick inserted into the centre comes out clean.
 Allow the muffins to cool in the pan for ~5 minutes before transferring them to a wire rack to cool completely.
 Store them in an airtight container at room temperature for up to 5 days, or freeze for up to 3 months.

-** You can also use all-purpose flour or a mix of AP and whole wheat.
+* You can also use brown sugar. ** You can also use all-purpose flour or a mix of AP and whole wheat.
 I would probably go 1/2 cup + 1 Tbsp AP and 1/2 cup +1 Tbsp whole wheat.

 Looking for more healthy muffin recipes?
 Try one of these!